mozilla/gecko-dev/python/mozperftest/perfdocs/developing.rst

 The goal of this organization is to allow adding new performance tests runners that will be based on a specific combination of layers.
-To avoid messy code, we need to make sure that each layer represents a single aspect of the process and that is completely independent from other layers (besides sharing the data through the common environment.)
+To avoid messy code, we need to make sure that each layer represents a single aspect of the process and that is completely independent of other layers (besides sharing the data through the common environment.)

 For instance, we could use `perftest` to run a C++ benchmark by implementing a